icmccorm/against-the-void/README.md

         |- code_mapping.csv
         |- theme_mapping.csv
 ```
-To refine our codebook, we conducted 7 rounds of coding random samples of quotes and we calculated interrater reliability after each round.
-Coding decisions were made using an online form.
-Data for each round are contained in the [irr](https://github.com/icmccorm/against-the-void/tree/main/data/irr) directory in subdirectories numbered 1 through 7.
+We used interrater reliability as a mechanism for refining our codebook.
+We recorded coding decisions using an online form.
+The responses for each round are provided in the [irr](https://github.com/icmccorm/unsafe-study/tree/main/data/irr) directory within subdirectories numbered 1 through 7.
 Each subdirectory contains 3 files.
-The file [survey.csv](https://github.com/icmccorm/against-the-void/blob/main/data/irr/1/survey.csv) contains the codes presented by the form for each coder to select during that round, while [data.csv](https://github.com/icmccorm/against-the-void/blob/main/data/irr/1/data.csv) contains the selections made by each coder for each quote in [output.md](https://github.com/icmccorm/against-the-void/blob/main/data/irr/1/output.md).
+The file [survey.csv](https://github.com/icmccorm/unsafe-study/blob/main/data/irr/1/survey.csv) contains the codes presented by the form for each coder to select during that round, while [data.csv](https://github.com/icmccorm/unsafe-study/blob/main/data/irr/1/data.csv) contains the selections made by each coder for each quote in [output.md](https://github.com/icmccorm/unsafe-study/blob/main/data/irr/1/output.md).
+In Section 5 of the Appendix, we describe this process in further detail and provide copies of the forms used for each round.